useblocks/groundwork/README.rst

 Weather Web App
 ```````````````
-The following image shows the architecture of a imaginary weather service for the web.
+The following image shows the architecture of an imaginary weather service for the web.
 A detailed description can be
 found on `groundwork's architecture page <http://groundwork.readthedocs.io/en/latest/architecture.html>`_.

 .. image:: docs/_static/groundwork_architecture.png